hashbangcode/config_split_merge/README.md

     composer remove --dev hashbangcode/config_split_merge

+The tool is a one-shot deal and should only be used when you have problems with your config in a multi-site setup.

 Setup
 -----

 You first need to ensure that the configuration split config files have been created for the configurations you want to merge.
 You don't need to install the configuration splits on all sites, but the config files need to exist.

-The tool needs minimal setup, you just need to ensure that the configuration directory structure looks like this.
+The tool needs minimal setup, you just need to ensure that the configuration directory structure looks something like this.

     /config/default
     /config/default/config_split.config_split.parent.yml
-    /config/default/config_split.config_split.siblibng.yml
+    /config/default/config_split.config_split.child1.yml
+    /config/default/config_split.config_split.child2.yml
     /config/parent
-    /config/sibling
+    /config/child1
+    /config/child2

-You can alter the location of the 'default' directory by passing the --config flag.
+You can alter the location of the 'default' directory by passing the --config flag with a value of the directory.

 Usage
 -----

-__NOTE__: This tool will alter the config directories in-situ, so make sure you have adequate backups before hand!
+__NOTE__: This tool will alter the config directories _in-situ_, i.e. it will permanently alter your config directories.
+Make sure you have adequate backups before hand!

-Run the tool by passing the parent and sibling directories that need analysis.
+Run the tool by passing the parent and child directories that need analysis.

+    ./vendor/bin/config_split_merge drupal:config_split_merge parent child

+You can provide multiple child directories by separating them with a comma.

-    ./vendor/bin/config_split_merge drupal:config_split_merge parent sibling
+    ./vendor/bin/config_split_merge drupal:config_split_merge parent child1,child2

-By default the configuration area is assumed to be at 'config', relative to the other two directories.
+By default the configuration area is assumed to be located at 'config', relative to the other two directories.
 You can set this location by passing in the --config flag.

-    ./vendor/bin/config_split_merge drupal:config_split_merge parent sibling --config=sync/config
+    ./vendor/bin/config_split_merge drupal:config_split_merge parent child --config=sync/config

 If applicable, the tool will also output the result of any config that is shared between sites, but that needs to be altered in the database before it can be used on one of the sites.
 This is in the form of an update hook that can be added to the install profile or module of your choice.
+This update should be run on all sites.

     <?php